Bitvis VIP Specification Coverage

 Post-processing script

 The final step of the Specification Coverage usage is to run a post-processing script to evaluate all the simulation results.
 This script is called run_spec_cov.py.
 The script requires Python 3.x.
 The script can be called with the arguments listed in the table below from the command line.
-The CSV delimiter is fetched by the Python script from the partial coverage file headers.
+The CSV delimiter is fetched by the Python script from the Partial Coverage file headers.

 Note